jason-davey/studio/TECHNICAL_SPEC.md

 - **Error Handling & Validation:** Enhance error handling for JSON parsing (Step 1), AI flows, and localStorage operations.
 Implement more robust validation for the `PageBlueprint` structure.
 - **AI Theme Generation:** Explore AI capabilities to suggest campaign themes or focus areas based on product information or goals, rather than just generating copy based on a user-provided theme.
 - **Direct Integration with Keyword Platforms (Backend Task):** Requires backend development for secure API access to platforms like Google Ads API to fetch keywords.
-- **Advanced UX Analysis AI (External Tool):** The "Recommendations Engine" is envisioned to perform advanced UX evaluations (Nielsen's Heuristics, WCAG, COM-B model).
+- **Advanced UX Analysis AI (External Tool):** The "Recommendations Engine" is envisioned to perform advanced UX evaluations (Nielsen's Heuristics, WCAG, COM-B model), as described by the user.
 The output of this engine (the `PageBlueprint`) is consumed by this application.
+This application does not implement these UX analysis rubrics itself but provides the UI to work with the resulting content recommendations.
 - **Rate Limiting/Cost for AI:** Monitor and manage if using paid AI models extensively.
 - The `useRemoteConfigValue` hook is not currently used by the main landing page structure in the 5-step workflow (as content comes from `activePageBlueprint`) but remains available for other potential uses.
-- **Walkthrough Enhancements:** More sophisticated element highlighting, dynamic step generation based on app state.
+- **Walkthrough Enhancements:** More sophisticated element highlighting (e.g., using SVG overlays for non-rectangular shapes), dynamic step generation based on app state, better handling of scrolling and off-screen elements.

 ## 9. User Flow Diagram (Conceptual for 5-Step Workflow)